-Work performed from the employee's home (Must be approved in advance in writing by Executive Director and/or director supervisor.)

-Work performed at an Arts Council function outside the course of normal business hours or practice (such as, but not limited to: Holiday Glitter or the

-Spring Fundraiser) when the employee's attendance is required and/or work is performed.
-If an employee is unsure whether his/her attendance is required, it is the responsibility of the employee to seek clarification from his/her supervisor or the Executive Director.
+- 1. Work performed from the employee's home (Must be approved in advance in writing by Executive Director and/or director supervisor.) - 2.
+Work performed at an Arts Council function outside the course of normal business hours or practice (such as, but not limited to: events, workshops, special meetings of the Board) when the employee's attendance is required and/or work is performed.
+If an employee is unsure whether his/hers/their attendance is required, it is the responsibility of the employee to seek clarification from his/hers/their supervisor or the Executive Director.

-Time spent traveling to and from work is not compensated, even if the hourly employee is required to work outside of his/her normal schedule including weekends.

-An hourly employee who travels during the course of the workday for work purposes is entitled to compensation for the travel time.
+- 3. Time spent traveling to and from work is not compensated, even if the hourly employee is required to work outside of his/hers/their normal schedule including weekends. - 4.
+An hourly employee who travels during the course of the workday for work purposes is entitled to compensation for the travel time. - 5.
 The time spent at a conference, meeting or seminar shall be compensated if approved in advance by the Executive Director.
 A schedule must be presented in advance of the conference (whether a single day business travel or overnight business travel) noting the hours that are compensated.